-Are you a new mom, working on breastfeeding?
-We often hear that “breast is best”, but who knew it could be such hard work?
+Are you a new, breastfeeding mom?
+We often hear “breast is best,” but who knew it could be such hard work?

-Having a nursing pillow was a huge help to me, but after a while I started wondering – will I have to use this nursing pillow forever?
+Having a nursing pillow can be a huge help, but after a while, you might start wondering – will I have to use this forever?

-Let’s explore when you can stop using the nursing pillow, and what else you can do with it once you’re done nursing with it!
+Let’s explore when you can stop using the nursing pillow and what to do with it once you no longer need it for nursing.

-Unlike with car seats, there are no hard and fast guidelines by weight or age, as to when you should and shouldn’t use the nursing pillow.
-It is very much a matter of personal preference and comfort.
+Using a nursing pillow is a personal choice and not a requirement for good breastfeeding technique.
+Some moms may find a variety of other nursing positions to be more effective and comfortable (1).
+Unlike with car seats, there are no hard and fast rules as to when to stop using the nursing pillow.
+It is a matter of personal preference and comfort.

 Here are some things to consider:

-Keep in mind though, that even though your child won’t need it, some babies might just prefer nursing this way because it is what they have grown accustomed to (source).
+Keep in mind, though, even when your little one no longer needs it, some babies might prefer nursing this way simply because they’re accustomed to it.

 2. What Is My Body Type?